equipe22/duplicatedZoneInClinicalText/README.md

 run the script run.sh, it will output our sample text the offset is set to 3 and the fingerpint to 15

+# How to run tests

+1. Install package in editable mode with test dependencies by running `pip install -e ".[tests]"` in the repo directory
+2. Launch `pytest tests/`